StrongTownsLangley/ValuePerAcre/README.md

 ### What is Value-per-Acre and Why?
 Looking at a map with properties grouped into blocks colourized based on their taxable value is allows us to see what areas are the most and least productive and contribute the most and least revenue to city finances.

-Value per Acre analysis is advocated by [Strong Towns](https://strongtowns.org) to evaluate the efficiency of land use by focusing on its productivity relative to infrastructure investment.
-By prioritizing compact, mixed-use development and identifying opportunities for infill and adaptive reuse, this can improve economic vitality, reduce sprawl, and create more sustainable, resilient communities.
-It aligns with Strong Towns' principles by encouraging long-term planning that improves the financial health of cities.
+Value per Acre analysis is advocated by [Strong Towns](https://strongtowns.org) to evaluate the efficiency of land use by focusing on both its productivity and desirability relative to infrastructure investment.

+While higher density development typically corresponds with a higher taxable value, more desirable areas with parks (even though the parks themselves may have low or negative taxable value) and access to amenities can also attract higher home prices and as such, higher taxable value.

 ### What does this tool do?
 - Langley Township offers comprehensive assessed property values on its open data portal, which include latitude and longitude coordinates at *https://data-tol.opendata.arcgis.com/search?tags=Land%20and%20Parcel%20Information*